kevinleiba/tacobot/README.md

 ### Database

 Tacobot was supposed to be a POC and then happened to work quite alright.
 So the database is actually a `.json` file.
-It will be generated the first time you lunch the project.
+It will be generated the first time you launch the project.

 ### Botkit